mmiots9/Blog/blog/content/en/bash/mie_funzioni/diary.en.md

 <p style="margin-bottom:0;">There are 2 things to take into account:</p>
 <li> <b>never</b> use a filename that already exists on the machine, as the next command would overwrite it</li>
-<li> <b>never</b> create an alias for this function, as the next one looks for the last <i>diarystart</i> command in the history.
-If you really want to create an alias, modify the diaryend function accordingly</li>
+<li> <b>never</b> create an alias for this function, as the next one looks for the last <i>diarystart</i> command in the history. </li>
+If you really want to create an alias, modify the diaryend function accordingly.

 At this point, you are free to execute the commands of interest and work on the terminal.